bio

 teaching

 I’ve been a music teacher since 1981.
 I’ve taught guitar, banjo, bass, piano, and ukulele.
-I’ve taught at music stores and music schools, and for community education programs in St. Paul, Lakeville, South St. Paul, and North St. Paul.
-I’ve taught people from 7 to 70-something, beginners to professional players, in just about every style.
+I’ve taught at music stores and music schools, for community education programs in St. Paul, Lakeville, South St. Paul, and North St. Paul.
+From 2002 until 2021 I taught (up to 4 nights a week) for the City of Woodbury’s Parks and Recreation Department.
+I’ve taught people from the age of 7 to 70-something, beginners to professional players, in just about every style.

 performing

 I’ve been a professional musician since 1975.
 I’ve performed as a solo singer-songwriter, as a member of a folk trio, as a member of a mime troupe, as the leader of a variety band, and, since 1990, as a solo guitarist at coffeehouses, restaurants, bars, concerts, and private events.
 In 1997, I began performing jazz on the 7-string guitar.
-I still love, and play, the 6-string and 12-string versions of the instrument, and use 2 or 3 different guitars at some gigs.
+I still love, and play, and teach the 6-string version of the instrument.
+In the past. most sole performances featured jazz tunes, original compositions, and ragtime, and several guitars.
+These days, I'm mostly just jazz and only bring one axe to any one gig.

 education